 Gives consideration to those proposals which involve the student as an active citizen in university governance, the local community, or national and international affairs.
 Also receiving preference are projects which lead to a heightened awareness of the relationship between the environment and society.
 Service in the community through volunteer activities or participation in programs related to the Institute on Global Conflict and Cooperation are encouraged.

-Gives consideration research proposals designed to improve women’s health.
+Gives consideration research proposals designed to improve women’s and family health.
 Preference is given to applications that study disease prevention in, for example, diabetes, obesity and cancer.
 Proposals may describe an approach to examine biological, medical, cultural, economic, behavioral, psychosocial, or cross-cultural influences.

 Gives consideration to proposals designed to pursue special studies and projects in physical science, biological science, or engineering.
+Must be a US Citizen.

 Gives consideration to those proposals designed to pursue special studies and projects in physics.
 Preference is given to students with a physics major.